 Compared to other forms of usability testing, cognitive walkthroughs are easy, fast, and affordable to run.
-They can also be run early on, during the design phase before the project goes through to the dev team.
-This provides vital insight before too much budget is spent on developing things that will need to be redeveloped or redesigned.
+You can also run them early on, during the design phase before the project goes through to the dev team.
+This provides vital insight before spending too much budget on developing things that you will need to redevelop or redesign.

 Who should conduct a cognitive walkthrough?

 Cognitive walkthroughs work best when the tasks are given to someone who isn’t already familiar with the interface.
 Someone who has a rough idea of how it works will often miss problems because they know where they’re going and how to avoid issues — often unconsciously.
 If you give it to someone fresh, they’ll be able to pick up on things others may have missed.